azymohliad/inertpad/README.md

 ## Usage

 It requires root access.
 It needs read-access to `/dev/input/evdev*` for reading raw touchpad events, and write-access to `/dev/uinput` to create a virtual mouse device.
-For the first adding a user to `input` group is sufficient, but the second requires root access anyway.
+For the former adding a user to `input` group is sufficient, but the latter requires root access anyway.

 ```
 sudo ./target/release/inertpad